Ihor16/Spending-Organizer/README.md

    1. Amount spent in descending order
    2. Category in alphabetic order
    3. Date in descending order (from new to old)
-5. As a user, I want to be able to edit entries, e.g., change:
+5. As a user, I want to be able to edit my current entries, e.g., change:
    1. Title
    2. Amount spent
    3. Category